 Read labels and familiarize yourself with the names of healthy natural ingredients and also of synthetic and toxic ingredients that you need to avoid.
 The Harmful Skincare Ingredients article provides details regarding the most common toxic ingredients found in skin care products.

-In the U.S., most cosmeceutical/skin care products that fall into certain categories, need to include an ingredient list that follows specific naming conventions (abbreviated as INCI - the International Nomenclature for Cosmetic Ingredients).
+In the U.S., most cosmetic/personal care products that fall into certain categories need to include an ingredient list that follows specific naming conventions and protocols.
 For those products that don't legally require a list of ingredients, reputable companies should still reveal them.
 If a product or Web site doesn't list the ingredients, ask for the list or shop elsewhere.
 Reputable aromatherapy companies realize that the use of the word aromatherapy is not regulated in the U.S. and they realize that they are competing with companies that skew the original intention of the meaning of the word.
 Resellers of natural aromatherapy products also realize that savvy consumers want to know exactly what ingredients are contained in their products.
 Having said that, those who manufacture aromatherapy products, however, are sometimes hesitant to publicize their ingredient lists because they are afraid other companies may steal their formulations or aromatic blend combinations.
 It's a reasonable fear and definitely a buyer's beware dilemma for consumers.

 The following book is recommended as a highly useful reference to over 6,000 ingredients used in skin care, aromatherapy and cosmetic/beauty products:

 Learn About the Company/Individual That You Are Purchasing From

 Spend a little time exploring the Web sites of the companies that you are interested in purchasing from.
 Most reputable aromatherapy suppliers provide details about their company history, their organizational affiliations, and the educational background of those that formulate their products.
 Detailed product descriptions that include ingredient lists and descriptions of the benefits of each ingredient are especially helpful.